Quickly create your Missouri Health Care Directive and Living Will

 Wills and living wills have confusingly similar names, but they are very different legal documents.

-A living will is not a will in the traditional sense.
+A living will, also known as a health care directive, is not a will in the traditional sense.
 You cannot use it to describe your wishes about the distribution of your property after your death.
-A living will allows you use to make a declaration about your medical preferences in the event that you ever become terminally ill and unable to express your treatment choices.
+A health care directive allows you use to make a declaration about your medical preferences in the event that you ever become terminally ill and unable to express your treatment choices.

 A last will and testament (a “will”) is the primary estate planning document.
 You can use it to name beneficiaries who will receive your assets after your death.
 If you have minor children, you can use a will to name trusted guardians for them just in case.

 However, you cannot use a will to give instructions on future health care issues.
-If you would like to specify your preferences on life support and life-prolonging treatments, you need to create a living will.
+If you would like to specify your preferences on life support and life-prolonging treatments, you need to create a health care directive.

-To create a valid health care directive and living will in Missouri, you must meet certain basic requirements:
+To create a valid health care directive in Missouri, you must meet certain basic requirements:

 - The document must be in writing.